 - Provide enough beverages so that each guest may have 2 servings during the event.
 It is ideal if you can assess the overall demographics of the attendees and history of the group in order to estimate the amounts of beverages that will be consumed.

-Additional Policy Specific to Student Council & Student Club Events
+Additional Policy Specific to Student Club/Organization Events

 Permission to serve alcohol at a club event is a privilege, not a right.
 The following rules must be observed when hosting an event that has been approved for alcohol service: